IBM-Cloud/docs/services/mobileaccess/facebook-auth-web.md

 ## Configuring {{site.data.keyword.amashort}} for Facebook authentication
-After you have your Facebook Application ID and App Secret, and your Facebook Application has been configured to serve web clients, you can enable Facebook authentication in the {{site.data.keyword.Bluemix_notm}}  dashboard.
+After you have your Facebook App ID and App Secret, and your Facebook Application has been configured to serve web clients, you can enable Facebook authentication in the {{site.data.keyword.Bluemix_notm}}  dashboard.

 1. Open the {{site.data.keyword.Bluemix_notm}} dashboard.
 2. Click the relevant app tile to load the app.